entando/entando-docs/vuepress/docs/next/tutorials/compose/content-types-tutorial.md

 ## Attribute Configuration

-The "Add attribute" page loads once an Attribute is added and allows you to configure the Attribute.
-The `Type` field is pre-filled with the Attribute Type you selected when adding the Content Type.
+Clicking "Add" loads a form to configure the Attribute.
+The `Type` field is pre-filled with your Attribute Type selection.

 **1. Define the characteristics of the Attribute:**

 ![configureAttributeType](./img/content_types3.png)

 - `Code`: It is mandatory to enter a unique name for the Attribute key of an Attribute Type.
-This field supports a string value of 10 characters or less consisting of uppercase and lowercase letters, numbers and/or special characters (e.g. title).
+This field supports a string value of 10 characters or less and should consist of one or more of the following: uppercase letters, lowercase letters, numbers and/or special characters.

 - `Name`: Enter a description of the Attribute.
-This field supports a string value of 50 characters or less consisting of uppercase and lowercase letters, numbers and/or special characters (e.g. Title).
+This field supports a string value of 50 characters or less and should consist of one or more of the following: uppercase letters, lowercase letters, numbers and/or special characters.

-- An Attribute Type may support the option to declare that the Attribute is `Mandatory`, `Searchable` and/or `Can be used as a filter in lists` via toggle buttons.
+- Certain Attribute Types support the option to declare that the Attribute is `Mandatory`, `Searchable` and/or `Can be used as a filter in lists` via toggle buttons.

-- An Attribute Type may support the option to choose an Attribute `Role`.
+- Certain Attribute Types support the option to choose an Attribute `Role`.
 Be sure to click the `Add` button after making your selection.

 - The remaining fields are not mandatory and may be left empty.